hammerheim-game/hammerheim-rules/3-warbands/norse.md

 demented.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |4 4 3 4 3 1 3 1 7
-Weapons/Armor: Berserkers can be armed with weapons chosen from the Heroes Equipment list but they may never wear armor.
+Weapons/Armour: Berserkers can be armed with weapons chosen from the Heroes Equipment list but they may never wear armour.
 Skills: The Berserker may choose from Combat & Strength when he gains a new skill.
 In addition, the Berserker may choose from the Norse Special Skill list.